Before I was a Pivot Table guru, I had to get individual rows of daily sales and group them into a report showing the monthly sales during the year.

 Thankfully there is the Pivot Table way (I wish I had known this back then), which is quick and reduces the risks of making any errors….ah yeah & I almost forgot, it is also easy to add new data to your sales report with a simple Refresh!

-Want to know How To Group by Months with Excel Pivot Tables?
+Want to know How To Group Dates in Pivot Table by Month?

-In the example below I show you how to get the Sales Grouped by Month:
+In the example below, I show you how to Pivot Table Group by Month:

 STEP 1: Insert a new Pivot table by clicking on your data and going to Insert > Pivot Table > New Worksheet or Existing Worksheet